hidecode221b/Radia_MPW/README.md

 https://github.com/hidecode221b/Radia

-Python code is based on the Radia ID developed by the ESRF, so the necessary files are required to run the code in addition to Radia python.
+Python class is based on the Radia ID developed by the ESRF, so the necessary files are required to run the code in addition to Radia python.

 https://gitlab.esrf.fr/IDM/radia